How Russia's propaganda machine has played the Brittney Griner prisoner swap

 Simonyan, the head of the network, alleged that the U.S. initially wanted to swap Bout for Paul Whelan but then ended up "choosing" Griner, and described one of the most celebrated basketball players of her time in disparaging terms.

-"They wanted to exchange Booth for Whelan, but they exchanged for Griner," Simonyan wrote in her Telegram blog on Thursday.
+"They wanted to exchange [Bout] for Whelan, but they exchanged for Griner," Simonyan wrote in her Telegram blog on Thursday.
 "Because between a hero spy, a decorated Marine who suffered for service to the Fatherland, and a drug-addicted black lesbian who suffered for vaping hashish, the modern American voter chooses the obvious."

 U.S. officials have dismissed the narrative that Washington was given a choice in negotiations where they sought the release of both Griner and Whelan, a U.S. Marine veteran imprisoned in Russia on espionage charges, as Russia made it clear it would be Griner or no one.